Muph0/santas-lang/Reference.md

 ## Santa code

-The santa block may contain one or more `ToDo`s.
+The Santa block may contain one or more `ToDo`s.

 > `Santa` `will` `:` ToDo list `;`